 Therefore accountants can work in any industry in any sector and get offered the high salaries given to them.
 With accounting jobs that are in demand, you have the luxury of picking where you want to work and who you want to work for.

 You don’t have to fear a shortage of jobs because any and every industry needs accountants.
 In the public sector, you could work for the Bureau of Internal Revenue (BIR) if you so desire.
-You can avail of the many government benefits there.

 You could also work for the private sector in a multinational company and take advantage of the many bonuses there.
 There is currently no shortage of accounting jobs, and with the experience, you can attain from the different industries, it will give you real-world experience and a competitive edge.
 Plus, if you’re adept in cloud computing or online accounting software, you’ll open doors that lead to more opportunities.